-used in dog training.

-signals of dogs.

-- Train a diverse array of behaviors; overcome common stumbling blocks. - Create multi-step training plans using shaping or chaining. - Put a behavior on cue. - Develop your own business in canine training or related activities. - Work with a diverse group of clients and develop their compliance with training.
+- Develop a working knowledge of dog breeds and the equipment used in dog training. - Correctly read and interpret the body language & communication signals of dogs. - Eliminate undesirable behaviors. - Train a diverse array of behaviors; overcome common stumbling blocks. - Create multi-step training plans using shaping or chaining. - Put a behavior on cue.
+Develop your own business in canine training or related activities. - Work with a diverse group of ance with training.